MikeHopcroft/labyrinth/documentation/src/contract_validation.src.md

 ~~~
 ~~~

-We expect that `data/contract2.txt` will exclude some routes that were allowed in `data/policy.txt`:
+We expect that `data/contract2.txt` will exclude some of the routes that were allowed in `data/policy.txt`:

 [//]: # (spawn node build\src\apps\analyze.js data\policy.txt -c=data\contract2.txt)
 ~~~